1972–73 San Diego Conquistadors season

-The 1972–73 San Diego Conquistadors season was the 1st season of the San Diego Conquistadors in the American Basketball Association.
-The Conquistadors were the first and only expansion team of the ABA, made to make the league have 10 teams, with Dr. Leonard Bloom granted a team for $1 million.
-But a feud with Peter Graham, proprietor of the San Diego Sports Arena due to Graham being bitter for not being granted the team meant that the team would play their games in the 3,200 capacity Peterson Gym.
-The first game was a Friday night on October 13, 1972 versus the Denver Rockets, which they lost 100–109.
+The 1972–73 San Diego Conquistadors season was the first season of the San Diego Conquistadors in the American Basketball Association.
+The Conquistadors were the first and only expansion team created for the ABA, who were made to make the league have 10 teams after the league previously lost both The Floridians and the Pittsburgh Condors franchises earlier in the season (with both teams ironically looking into San Diego as a relocation option earlier on), with Dr. Leonard Bloom being granted a team by the ABA for $1 million.
+However, a feud with Peter Graham, the proprietor of the San Diego Sports Arena, due to Graham being bitter for not being granted the San Diego ABA team meant that the Conquistadors would play their games in the 3,200 capacity Peterson Gym instead.
+Their first game ever played was held on a Friday night on October 13, 1972 versus the Denver Rockets, which they lost 100–109.
 The Conquistadors had a 16–26 first half of the season, with a ten-game losing streak in that half.
 In the second half, they went 21–21, with a nine-game losing streak in there, though they have a five-game winning streak near the end of the season that rose their win total from 25 to 30.
-The Q's managed to get into the playoffs due to the Dallas Chaparrals losing to the Denver Rockets on March 25.
+The Q's (the official fan nickname of the Conquistadors) managed to get into the playoffs due to the Dallas Chaparrals losing to the Denver Rockets on March 25.
 They finished 9th in points scored with 109.0 points per game and 7th in points allowed with 113.2 points per game.
-They faced off against the Utah Stars in the playoffs, but they were swept in four games.
+They faced off against the Utah Stars in the semifinal round of the 1973 ABA Playoffs, but they were swept in four games in their first playoff run.